SecureVisa Logo Black SVG file Format

 Application Fees

-a one-time, non-refundable fee paid when you file your license application with VARA.
+A one-time, non-refundable fee paid when you file your license application with VARA.

 Annual Supervision Fees

-recurring fees that scale with your activity type (e.g., higher for exchanges or custodial marketplaces, lower for lighter issuance models).
+Recurring fees that scale with your activity type (e.g., higher for exchanges or custodial marketplaces, lower for lighter issuance models).

 Capital Requirements